The Traditional Authorities

 The Organization

-Healing Bridges is a 501(c)3 organization and is funded by individual donors and foundations.
+Healing Bridges is a 501(c)3 organization funded by individual donors and foundations.
 These have included the Edna Wardlaw Charitable Trust, the Dennis A. O’Toole Family Foundation, the Wallace Global Fund, Honor the Earth, and Amazon Watch.

 Healing Bridges grew out of the Shamans’ Videohistory Project, an initiative to videotape the oral history of the elder Traditional Authorities of the Colombian Amazon that Salinas launched in December 2003.